KrisQK/KrisQK/README.md

 - 👋 Hi, I’m @KrisQK
-- 👀 I’m interested in table tennies.
 - 🌱 I’m currently learning IT in the University of Auckland
 - 💞️ I’m looking to collaborate on open source softwares
+- 🏓 I'm so good at table tennies AKA pingpang!
 - 📫 How to reach me 1326740434@qq.com